Top ten things to do in Summer

 11. Hang out with the Cool Kids!

-Frolic in the sunflower fields at Shimmering Pines Farm from December 17, with markets, farm visits, pick your own and painting sessions.
+Frolic in the sunflower fields at Shimmering Pines Farm, with markets, farm visits, pick-your-own and painting sessions, stay tuned for dates.

 For more information on how, when and where to cool off in the Clare Valley this summer, visit the Clare Valley Wine, Food & Tourism Centre or the Burra and Goyder Visitor Information Centre.